mltConsEcol/TU_LandscapeAnalysis_Documents/Assignments/Lab5_Fragstats.md

 ***Due Date: Thursday, 26 February 2015***

+***There will be 10 questions for Part 1 (given on Tuesday) and 10 for Part 2 (given on Thursday), for a total of 20 points***

 PLEASE WRITE YOUR NAME ON ALL WORK

 #Part 1: Analyzing Categorical Rasters using FRAGSTATS

+###Questions: Answer the following questions as you go through this lab.
+Feel free to use any materials from lecture, the internet, and FRAGSTATS documentation (available as a PDF at [http://www.umass.edu/landeco/research/fragstats/documents/fragstats.help.4.2.pdf](http://www.umass.edu/landeco/research/fragstats/documents/fragstats.help.4.2.pdf)

+1) Before running any formal analysis in FRAGSTATS, look at the landscapes for Catoosa and Claremore areas - which do you think has a higher value for Contagion?

 ##Introduction

 This assignment involves a few steps, which involve doing some pre-processing of categorical raster datasets, and loading them into and analyzing them in [FRAGSTATS](http://www.umass.edu/landeco/research/fragstats/fragstats.html).
 Though this exercise covers some basics of preparing data for, and analyzing them within FRAGSTATS, more a comprehensive tutorial is available from the program developers at [http://www.umass.edu/landeco/research/fragstats/downloads/fragstats_downloads.html#tutorials](http://www.umass.edu/landeco/research/fragstats/downloads/fragstats_downloads.html#tutorials).

 We will use data from the [2011 National Land Cover Dataset (NLCD)](http://www.mrlc.gov/nlcd2011.php), for a couple of areas near Tulsa, OK.
 The NLCD is available at 30 meter resolution, for the entire United States; multiple layers are available for this, including categorical land cover data, percent canopy cover and percent impervious pavement per pixel.
 These data are available for download via both the [Multi-Resolution Land Characteristics Consortium (MRLC)](http://www.mrlc.gov/) and [The National Map Viewer and Download Platform](http://viewer.nationalmap.gov/viewer/).
+You can store and work with these data in the directory of your choice - on lab computers, your University of Tusla personal directory might make the most sense.

 For this lab, we will start with a 3 x 3 degree tile of the categorical NLCD layer for north-eastern Oklahoma, which includes part of Tulsa.
 I have made this available on the Harvey website for the course (in the Week 6 Lab folder) and at [this](LINK) link, but it can also be downloaded from the sources noted above.
 Before we get into doing actual analyses, we will go through a few pre-processing steps, often necessary in setting up the analyses we are going to go through.
 There are lots of different tools that can be used for these operations, but we'll use QGIS (version 2.6.1).